 When is the Atlantic hurricane season?
 The Atlantic hurricane season officially runs from June 1 to Nov.
 30 each year.
 This six-month period was chosen by the National Hurricane Center because it accounts for 97% of all Atlantic tropical storms and hurricanes, according to NOAA’s Hurricane Research Division.

-That means only 3% of Atlantic tropical cyclones occur outside of those dates, with the majority of out-of-season activity occurring in May or December.
+That means only 3% of Atlantic tropical cyclones occur outside those hurricane season forecast dates, with the majority of out-of-season activity occurring in May or December.
 However, there has been either an Atlantic tropical storm or hurricane in every month of the year, as can be seen in the graph below.

-In May 2020, there was not one, but two, tropical storms that had impacts in the United States.
-Tropical Storm Arthur tracked just off the Southeast coast May 16-19 and brought a soaking rain to parts of eastern North Carolina.
+Two years ago, in May 2020, there was not one, but two tropical storms that had impacts in the United States.
+Tropical Storm Arthur tracked just off the Southeast coast between May 16 and 19 and brought a soaking rain to parts of eastern North Carolina.

 The following week, Tropical Storm Bertha made landfall near the Isle of Palms, South Carolina, on May 27 with locally heavy rain and gusty winds.
 It dissipated over the Appalachians on May 28.

 May 2019 had Subtropical Storm Andrea the week before Memorial Day, but it stayed over the open waters of the Atlantic southwest of Bermuda.

 Memorial Day 2018 was a memorable one for residents of the Florida Panhandle as Tropical Storm Alberto made landfall near the Bay/Walton County line for the unofficial start of summer.
 Alberto maintained its tropical characteristics all the way into Michigan.